usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Greyhound Days_, by Patrick Shiroishi, Piotr Kurek
+- _The Foel Tower_, by Quade
 - _Följd_, by Civilistjävel!
 - _Do You Ever Regret Pantomime?_, by Pub
 - _Qwizard_, by Pub
 - _Stochastic Drift_, by Barker
-- _Greyhound Days_, by Patrick Shiroishi, Piotr Kurek
-- _Cult Subterranea_, by Celestaphone, Dealers of God

 </details>